-The San Diego Zoo is a 100-acre wildlife park and home to over 12,000 rare and endangered animals, representing more than 650 species and subspecies.
+The San Diego Zoo is a 100-acre wildlife park that is home to over 14,000 rare and endangered animals, representing more than 700 species and subspecies.
 Located just north of downtown San Diego in Balboa Park, the Zoo is also an accredited botanical garden, caring for more than 700,000 individual plants, including a prominent curated assemblage of close to 13,000 specimens, representing 3,100 species.
 Guests are invited to take part in exciting educational experiences and create lasting memories, while supporting San Diego Zoo Wildlife Alliance’s conservation efforts worldwide.

 San Diego Zoo Safari Park

-The San Diego Zoo Safari Park, an 1,800-acre wildlife park, is home to more than 3,600 animals representing over 300 species.
-Located in Escondido, California, the Safari Park welcomes more than 1.5 million guests each year to see animals in herds of mixed species, in expansive savanna habitats.
-The Safari Park is a vast accredited botanical garden featuring more than 1.3 million plants, representing over 3,700 species.
+The San Diego Zoo Safari Park, an 1,800-acre wildlife park, is home to more than 3,000 animals representing over 300 species.
+Located in Escondido, California, the Safari Park welcomes guests to see animals in herds of mixed species in expansive savanna habitats.
+The Safari Park is a vast accredited botanical garden featuring more than 1.3 million plants representing over 3,700 species.
 Guests are invited to take part in thrilling safari experiences and create lasting memories, while supporting San Diego Zoo Wildlife Alliance’s conservation efforts to save wildlife worldwide.

 San Diego Zoo Wildlife Explorers

-- African Forest: Gorilla, chimpanzee, Pseudohydrosme ebo, forest elephant
+- African Forest: Pseudohydrosme ebo, forest elephant, gorilla, chimpanzee

-- Asian Rainforest: Tiger, orangutan, Asiatic black bear, Komodo dragon, orchid
+- Asian Rainforest: Tiger, Asiatic black bear, Komodo dragon, orchid

 - Australian Forest: Koala, platypus, Tasmanian devil, Lord Howe stick insect, eucalyptus

-- Pacific Islands: ʻAlalā, ʻakikiki, Galápagos pink iguana, Fiji iguana, orchid
+- Pacific Islands: ʻAlalā, ʻakikiki, Fiji iguana, Aga, San Clemente loggerhead shrike

-- Savanna: Elephant, white rhino, black rhino, lion, leopard, hirola, giraffe, cheetah, Grevy zebra, vulture, cycad, and fever tree
+- Savanna: Elephant, white rhino, black rhino, lion, leopard, giraffe, cheetah, Grevy’s zebra, vulture, cycad

-- Southwest: Quino checkerspot butterfly, monarch butterfly, burrowing owl, desert tortoise, mountain yellow-legged frog, Pacific pocket mouse, thick-billed parrot, coastal scrub oak, and Torrey pine
+- Southwest: Quino checkerspot butterfly, monarch butterfly, burrowing owl, desert tortoise, mountain yellow-legged frog, Pacific pocket mouse, thick-billed parrot, coastal scrub oak, Torrey pine, mountain lion, California condor

 San Diego Zoo Wildlife Alliance is dedicated to collaborative conservation programs that safeguard and restore biodiversity, engage communities, foster human-wildlife coexistence, reintroduce wildlife into native habitats, contribute to ecosystem restoration and health, mitigate disease, preserve genetic resources, and inspire change through education and outreach.
-Through its joint efforts with a global network of nearly 200 leading and renowned conservation organizations, in 45 countries and on six continents, San Diego Wildlife Alliance envisions a world where all life thrives.
-To date, San Diego Zoo Wildlife Alliance has helped reintroduce more than 44 endangered species into native habitats, many of which were born at the Zoo, the Safari Park or one of the five conservation stations it manages.
+Through its joint efforts with a global network of renowned conservation partners, San Diego Wildlife Alliance envisions a world where all life thrives.
+To date, San Diego Zoo Wildlife Alliance has helped reintroduce more than 44 endangered species into native habitats, many of which were born at the Zoo, the Safari Park or one of the five conservation stations the Alliance manages.

-San Diego Zoo Wildlife Alliance’s notable multidisciplinary field conservation programs include collaborative efforts to protect savanna elephant, giraffe, hirola and leopard in Kenya, polar bears in the Arctic, a diverse array of unique wildlife in our own backyard here in southern California and northern Mexico, forest birds in the Hawaiian Islands; giant otters near the Cocha Cashu Biological Station in Peru’s Manu National Park; and gorillas, chimpanzees other wildlife around our three field stations in Cameroon’s Ebo forest.
+San Diego Zoo Wildlife Alliance’s notable multidisciplinary field conservation programs include collaborative efforts to protect savanna elephants, giraffes and leopards in Kenya; polar bears in the Arctic; a diverse array of unique wildlife in our own backyard in Southern California and in northern Mexico; forest birds in the Hawaiian Islands; giant otters near the Cocha Cashu Biological Station in Peru’s Manu National Park; and gorillas, chimpanzees, and other wildlife in Cameroon’s Ebo forest.
 These programs promote and sustain conservation and recovery of endangered wildlife and their habitats, while providing training opportunities for scientists and resource managers.